 How Your Card Balance Affects Your Credit Score

 Your credit card balance is more than just the amount of money you owe to your credit card issuer.
-Your credit card balances have a direct impact on your credit score and ultimately whether you're able to get approved for new credit card or loan.
-As the credit card balance reported to the credit bureaus changes, your credit score can fluctuate, too.
+Your credit card balances have a direct impact on your credit score and ultimately whether you're able to get approved for a new credit card or a loan.
+As the credit card balance reported to the credit bureaus fluctuates, so too will your credit score.

 A Brief Explanation of Credit Scores

 Your credit score is like a numeric grade that indicates your creditworthiness at a specific point in time.
-The credit score is based on information about your credit card, loan, and other debt accounts listed in your credit report.
-Information like the account balance, payment history, credit limit, and age of the account are listed on your credit report and used to calculate your credit score.
-Each factor is given a different weight in calculating your credit score:
+The credit score is based on information in your credit history including credit cards, loans, and other debt accounts listed on your credit report.
+Information like the account balance, payment history, credit limit, and the age of the account are listed on your credit report and used to calculate your credit score.
+Each factor is given a different weighting in calculating your credit score.